Behavioral Addiction TreatmentYou are here:

 - Sertraline (Zoloft)

 Another category of antidepressants is Serotonin and Norepinephrine Reuptake Inhibitors (SNRIs).
 SNRIs act on the serotonin and norepinephrine levels in the brain.
 Some examples of SNRIs include imipramine (Tofranil) and mirtazapine (Remeron).
-Antihistamines like hydroxyzine and beta-blockers like propranolol are also prescribed to treat mild performance and social anxiety disorders.
+Antihistamines like hydroxyzine and beta-blockers like propranolol treat mild performance and social anxiety disorders.

-SSRIs and SNRIs should be taken daily, even if feelings of anxiety are not being experienced.
-Abruptly stopping medications can cause severe chemical imbalances in the brain, leading to dangerous and unhealthy behaviors.
+SSRIs and SNRIs should be taken daily, even if feelings of anxiety are not present.
+Another key point to remember is that abruptly stopping medications can cause severe chemical imbalances in the brain.
+Furthermore, it can lead to dangerous and unhealthy behaviors.
 Antihistamines and beta-blockers are typically taken only when needed to curb anxiety or immediately before an activity that typically causes anxiety.

 Side effects of these medications are often mild and may include the following: